cisco-dcloud-demo/campus-automation-demo/README.md

 ## Prerequisites

 - **Terraform Installation**:
-  Ensure that Terraform is installed on your system.
+  Ensure that Terraform (version 1.0.0 or higher) is installed on your system.
 You can download it from [terraform.io](https://www.terraform.io/downloads.html).

 - **Access Credentials and Permissions**:
   Verify that you have the necessary credentials (e.g., API keys, environment variables) and permissions to push changes to your wireless infrastructure.